Tag Archives: global warming panic

 Man-made global warming is the 21st century phlogiston

 The behaviour of the man-made global warmists is reminiscent of the believers in phlogiston.
 Time and again they are confronted with facts which are as damaging to their creed as the weight gain of combusted material was to phlogiston theory.
 Just like the believers in phlogiston, they meet every unwelcome fact with increasingly absurd adjustments to their theory.
-It gets warmer; that proves man-mad global warming.
-It gets colder; that proves global warming .
+It gets warmer; that proves man-made global warming: it gets colder; that proves global warming .
 Here’s my all-time favourite of such reasoning:

 Daily TELEGRAPH 1.5.08